winkleramy/Firewise/README.md

 - **Wildfire Preparedness & Evacuation Planning:** Prepare our neighborhood to quickly and safely evacuate if need be.
 Make it easy for first responder vehicles to drive in.
 Some communities have phone chains or a WhatsApp group to share evacuation information and check on neighbors.
 - **Education & Outreach:** Learn and share how to manage our forest and riparian areas to promote a healthy and resilient ecosystem.
 Learn about and share county resources and information on home hardening and defensible space.

-### Step 5: Document community's annual efforts
+### :white_check_mark: Step 5: Document community's annual efforts

 Keep track of how much time and/or money you spend on home hardening, defensible space, wildfire preparedness, and/or education activities.
 Our steering committee will reach out annually to request this information via your preferred contact method.
 A Firewise community in good standing must show a combined effort equivalent to at least one hour or $30 spent per household per year.

+This year, our survey responders logged the equivalent investment of $202,279 on home hardening and defensible space, far exceeding the required $2,416.80, or $31.80/year x 76 dwellings.
+This investment was in the form of both time and dollars spent, specifically 2,105 hours, considered an investment of $66,939 by Firewise USA<sup>TM</sup>, and $135,340 direct monetary investment on contractors, equipment, home improvement costs, vehicle mileage, and landscaping.
+We estimate the vegetation removal within our community, through chipping, burning, and hauling, to be around 1,465.60 Cubic Yards this year.
+We are proud to live in such an industrious and conscientious community!

-### Step 6: Create an online account
+### :white_check_mark: Step 6: Create an online account

-Once we complete steps 1-5, our steering committee will apply and share any feedback from the National Fire Protection Agency (NFPA) on our application to be a recognized Firewise Community.
+Our steering committee created an online account and submitted our [Firewise USA<sup>TM</sup> Application](Mt%20Bache%20Loma%20Prieta%20Plus%202024%20New%20Application.pdf) on October 31, 2024.
+This application includes the [Community Risk Assessment](Firewise%20Community%20Assessment%20-%20Mt%20Bache%20Loma%20Prieta%20Plus.pdf) and [Action Plan](Firewise%203Year%20Action%20Plan%20-%20Mt%20Bache%20Loma%20Prieta%20Plus.pdf) documents described in steps 2 and 4 and includes the steering committee members information, community boundary, and 2024 annual investment information from steps 1 and 5.

-### Step 7: Reap the benefits!
+### :white_check_mark: *Step 7: Reap the benefits!*

 Enjoy of a greater sense of community and resilience to whatever challenges come our way!
 Living in an NFPA-Firewise community also comes with state and local benefits, such as early access to the Free Chipping Program, provided by the Resource Conservation District of Santa Cruz County, and an insurance discount with the California Fair Plan.
+Remember to log your efforts for our future renewal application and look out for emails and WhatsApp messages regarding social and educational events for our community!

 ## Resources for Property Owners